mhu6392/sjsubot/README.md

-# Realtime Voice Demo
+# SJSU NLP Course Realtime Assistant Demo

 This project shows how to set up a browser voice client using `@openai/agents/realtime`.
 The browser requests a short-lived realtime key from a lightweight Express server.
 Once connected, holding the push-to-talk button streams your microphone to the realtime model and plays back its audio response.
+The CMPE297 syllabus information is included as prompt.
+Tools could be leveraged further.

 ## Prerequisites

 - Node.js 18+
-- An OpenAI API key with access to realtime models
+- An OpenAI API key with access to realtime models.
+The API key could be stored in the .env file under the root directory as we did in the course.

 ## Setup